-Homework Assignments: There will be weekly written homework assignments due (almost) every Wednesday.
-There will be 13 total, and the best 10 will be counted toward 20% of your final grade.
+Homework Assignments: There will be written homework assignments due every other Wednesday.
+There will be 7 total, and the best 6 will be counted toward 20% of your final grade.
 You are encouraged to work on the homework assignments together, but each student must submit their own work in their own words.

-Midterms: This course has two midterm exams and a final exam.
+Midterms and Final Exams: This course has two midterm exams and a final exam.
 Calculators and cell phones will not be allowed during any portion of any exam.
 Use of any electronic device at any time during the exam will be considered cheating.

-There will be no makeup exams given under any circumstances except for those described in the policies outlines below, so make sure that you have no conflicts.
+There will be no make-up exams given under any circumstances except for those described in the policies outlines below, so make sure that you have no conflicts.

-- Midterm 1: Friday, September 23, held in class. - Midterm 2: Friday, November 4, held in class.
+• Midterm 1: Friday, September 29, held in class.

+• Midterm 2: Friday, November 10, held in class.